 A couple of years ago, my wife casually suggested that I should become a life coach.
 I try to pay careful attention to her advice because whenever I follow it, my life gets better.
 The only problem was, I knew next to nothing about coaching!

-That’s why I love Kim Morgan’s book The Coach’s Survival Guide.
+Thankfully, I found Kim Morgan’s book The Coach’s Survival Guide.
 It gives a great breakdown of the profession, including what to prepare for and how it works.
 I’m excited to share the ideas I learned from it with you!

 Here are the 3 biggest lessons I got out of this book: